 What is Mange and Can Baby Coyotes Get Mange?

 Mange is a disease that wild and domestic animals are susceptible to and is caused by parasitic mites.
 Animals with mange can be diagnosed with tests performed at your local vet, the vet will take skin scrapings to complete the test.
 In established cases of mange you will often see the animal chewing at its fur, and abnormal amounts of fur coming out of the animal, with blotchy, patchy fur coverage, and irritated skin.

-Baby coyotes can get mange, just like any other animal.
+Just like any other animal, baby coyotes can get mange.
 It is more likely to occur if the parent coyotes have mange as it will be present within the den.